Stephen Arnon: Development of BabyBIG

 Since infant botulism is the result of colonization with Clostridium botulinum bacteria, result antitoxins can reduce the length of the disease.
 The disease is caused almost exclusively by Botulinum neurotoxins serotypes A and B. The heptavalent botulinum antitoxin (targeting all seven major serotypes) was considered by Clinicians to be inappropriate for infants infected with Clostridium botulinum.
 As a result Arnon's team worked to develop BabyBIG, an orphan drug which is an human polyclonal antiserum to be given to infants with botulism.
 The drug is near unique in the United States in that it was developed as a public service by a state public health authority and manufactured by another state health authority, the Massachusetts Public Health Biologic Laboratories who manufactured the first batch of the drug without charge.

 The antisera are derived from human volunteers, who have botulinum immunity owing to vaccination with investigational botulinum vaccines owing to occupational exposure.
 These are largely laboratory workers who work with botulinum toxins or the bacteria or a regular basis.

 In 1998, the FDA authorized nationwide distribution as an open label investigational product.

 In 2003, BabyBIG was formally approved by the FDA.

 In 2006, a pivotal clinical trial published in the New England Journal of Medicine showed that BabyBIG significantly reduced length of hospital stay, and patient ICU costs.

 The drug remains exclusively distributed by the Infant Botulism Treatment and Prevention Program.
 This discovery has been credited with saving the lives of thousands of infants since its introduction and the same system for distribution created by Arnon and colleagues continues to be of use in detecting the source of outbreaks of infant botulism.
 For instance in November 2025, an active outbreak was detected by Infant Botulism Treatment and Prevention Clinicians leading to recall of contaminated baby formula.

 Personal life

-Stephen Arnon was the son of Daniel Israel Arnon, a noted professor of plant biology at University of California, Berkley.
+Stephen Arnon was the son of Daniel Israel Arnon, a noted professor of plant biology at University of California, Berkeley.
 He graduated from Harvard University with three degrees, a BA, MD, and MPH.